 -

-While stirring, gently warm the solution not exceeding 140° F (60° C) until all the gum dissolves.
+While stirring, gently warm the solution without exceeding 140°F (60°C) until all the gum dissolves.

 -